Paul Reubens, Pee-wee Herman star, dead at 70 - KTVZ

 By Lisa Respers France, CNN

-(CNN) — Paul Reubens, who found fame as the quirky man-child character Pee-wee Herman, has died, his publicist announced in a statement.
+(CNN) — Paul Reubens, who found fame as the quirky man-child character Pee-wee Herman, has died, his publicist announced.

 He was 70.